XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter1.md

 combination of instruction time and execution time is called the machine cycle.
 Figure 4 shows an instruction going through the machine cycle. -->

+`Motherboard` is the main circuit board in the computer that houses the chips that control the processing functions.
+Chips may be soldered on the motherboard or plugged into the board.

 <p align="center">
    Figure 5: Inside The Computer
 </p>